 TABLE OF CONTENTS

 Thrombocytopenia develops for several reasons, including genetic disorders, cancer, and the use of certain medications.
 Essential thrombocythemia, also known as primary thrombocythemia, occurs when the bone marrow makes too many platelets.
 Researchers do not know what causes this condition.
-Essential thrombocythemia is rare, affecting just one to 24 individuals out of every one million people in the world.
+Essential thrombocythemia is rare, affecting just 1 to 24 individuals out of every one million people in the world.
 Secondary thrombocytosis occurs as a result of another illness.
 For example, secondary thrombocytosis is often caused by infection, cancer, or anemia.
-The incidence of secondary thrombocytosis depends on what is causing the condition.

-This guide offers a detailed overview of the platelet count, including why it’s done, the type of sample required, and answers to frequently asked questions about the test.
+This guide offers a detailed overview of platelet count testing, including why it’s done, the type of sample required, and answers to frequently asked questions.
 It also explains the causes, symptoms, and treatment options for thrombocytopenia and thrombocythemia/thrombocytosis.